Telematics Guides | Telematics Explained

 • Asset trackers to improve the safety of your plant equipment

-How secure is my telematics data?
+How secure is telematics data?

 As far as cloud usage and data transmission is concerned, your telematics data is as secure as the data on your mobile phone.
 Telematics data is stored on secure servers with high data protection standards and UK data protection legislation.